lsa-pucrs/donnie-user-manual/docs/godonnie/index.rst

     - There are no difference between capital letter and lower case;
     - It can’t contain special characters.
 Exemple: *, @, #, +;
     - It can’t initiate with a number.
-Exemple: CRIAR 52abc is wrong.
+Exemple: VAR 52abc is wrong.

 **Example:**